 1. Get sticker happy

 If you’re living in an old house with single glazing, winter is NOT your friend and you’re likely to be sick of feeling like you’ve left the window open ALL THE TIME.
 Secondary glazing film however is your friend.
 Stick it onto your window (check with your landlord first), use a hairdryer to fix in place and get ready for an extra layer of draught protection.
 This one from Wickes comes in at under a tenner – but if your budget or landlord are looking tight, you can do a temporary DIY fix with cling film and sellotape.

 2. Do one, draughts

 Those pesky draughts that whoosh under the gap in your door (and straight to your nose/toes/whatever is poking out the duvet) can be seriously annoying – not to mention shiver-inducing.
 Luckily you can banish them for eternity and upgrade your bedroom décor with a carefully chosen draught excluder.
-We’re kind of feeling The Range’s super-long sausage dog as our personal door protector, but head to Not On The High Street for a slightly more grown up selection.
+We’re kind of feeling John Lewis's super-long Schnauzer as our personal door protector, or head to Not On The High Street for a slightly more grown up selection.

 3. Electric dreams

 Once considered as little more than your grandma’s favourite bedroom accessory, electric blankets have recently surged (geddit) in popularity – thanks to their low-cost high-heat snuggle-city vibes.
 You can put it on your bed underneath your sheet, and click the heating on before it’s time to sleep – meaning you’re crawling into a toasty, snuggly pit of warmth EVERY SINGLE NIGHT.
 What could be better?
 This one is machine-washable, warms up in minutes and has three heat settings to choose from, for £22.

 4. Toasty times